cml37/Win16NabuAdapter/README.md

 * Run the application!

 # Notes
-* The application will look for either .nabu or .pak files in the directory specified in the settings dialog
+* The application will look for either .nab or .pak files in the directory specified in the settings dialog
-  * If said .nabu or .pak file cannot be found, it will attempt to download it from the internet based on the host specified in the settings dialog
+  * If said .nab or .pak file cannot be found, it will attempt to download it from the internet based on the host specified in the settings dialog
     * NOTE: The host must support http, this application will NOT use https for download!!
 * If any issues arise with loading files, suggest clearing out any files in the directory specified in the settings dialog.